 It also helps calculate return on investment (ROI) value during the economic feasibility of the air pollution abatement plan.
 Highly accurate PM monitoring systems are a prerequisite to facilitate such planning.
 Capacity building by increasing PM monitors will pay back with improved productivity and reduced healthcare spending.

 Resultantly, the benefits of air pollution reduction will significantly outweigh costs, as per TERI’s research.
 Moreover, such pollution abatement strategies, built upon PM monitors’ data, can effectively reduce people’s exposure to PM2.5 and PM10.

 PM MONITORING TO ACHIEVE VARIOUS NATIONAL AND INTERNATIONAL GOALS

-Similarly in India, the National Air Quality Monitoring Programme (NAMP) identified the limitation of inadequate PM monitoring systems.
+Similarly, in India, the National Air Quality Monitoring Programme (NAMP) identified the limitation of inadequate PM monitoring systems.
 National Clean Air Programme (NCAP) is a target to attain targets of national ambient air quality standards (NAAQS).
 It has also allocated a budget to expand the networks of PM monitors.
-Along with monitoring of pollutants, it addresses the institutional and administrative aspects of air pollution reduction.
+Along with monitoring pollutants, it addresses the institutional and administrative aspects of air pollution reduction.

 OIZOM’S PARTICULATE MATTER (PM) MONITORS

-Oizom’s Dustroid – dust monitoring device specifically measures high particulate pollution loads experienced at mining and construction sites.
+Oizom’s Dustroid – dust monitoring device precisely measures high particulate pollution loads experienced at mining and construction sites.
 Oizom’s Polludrone measures gaseous pollutants along with particulate pollutants (PM1, PM2.5, PM10).
 Both the PM monitors also measure meteorological parameters such as temperature, humidity, wind speed, and wind direction.
 OIZOM’s devices provide high-quality monitoring data at an economical cost.
 Further data integration with various platforms results in the generation of dynamic pollution maps.